joobei/jquery-portfolio/README.md

 <h2>jQuery-Portfolio</h2>

 <p>This plugin helps you display and organize your portfolio pieces in a slick & <b>responsive</b> fashion.
-Easy to set up and get going.</p> View the full demo <a href="http://arsenetoumani.github.io/jquery-portfolio/">here</a>
+Easy to set up and get going.
+Check out the demo <a href="http://arsenetoumani.github.io/jquery-portfolio/">here</a></p>

 I originally wrote this plugin when redesigning my <a href="http://www.arsenetoumani.com">portfolio</a> and later decided to make it available for all!<br/>
 Rebranding and updating our portfolios are no fun tasks for us devs, so I thought this plugin would facilitate the process.<br/>